kenmaready/CppND-Capstone-Blasteroids/README.md

   ```

   There are many other uses of for loops throughout the program, including in the Draw() method of the Polygon class, which loops through the _vertices vector for the Polygon in order to both construct the Polygon and store their current edges in the gamespace (for purposes of the collision check).

-  The Game implementation in game.cpp is organized into member methods and several support/helper methods used by Update() (e.g., to handle spawning ships, asteroids and shots, and to process asteroids which have been hit) in order to keep the Update() loop cleaner.
+  The Game implementation in game.cpp is organized into member functions and several support/helper fucntions used by Update() (e.g., to handle spawning ships, asteroids and shots, and to process asteroids which have been hit) in order to keep the Update() loop cleaner.
+Each class, in turn, has its behavior organized into functions and helper functions supporting the main functions.

+  **Rubric Requirement: Accepts User Input and Processes the Input**

   Tne Controller class handles user input to control the ship, fire shots, start new games and terminate the application.
 In building this, I switched to `SDL_GetKeyboardState` as the primary method of monitoring input as it allowed a little bit better handling multiple simultaneous key actions, particularly when one or more keys are being held down.

 ### Object Oriented Programming

+  **Rubric Requirement: Uses Object Oriented Programming Techniques**

   The entire project is heavily OOP-structured, beginning with the Game, Controller and Renderer classes, the bases of which were provided by the template.
 In building the asteroid game on top of the template, I used OOP principles to create the objects so that they could be created, updated and rendered more efficiently.

+  **Rubric Requirement: Classes Follow an Appropriate Inheritance Hierarchy**

   The Polygon class (contained in `Polygon.h` and `Polygon.cpp`) is the base class upon which the other objects in the game are built.
 Each of the Asteroid (`Asteroid.h` and `Asteroid.cpp`), Shot (`Shot.h` and `Shot.cpp`) and Ship (`Ship.h` and `Ship.cpp`) classes are derived classes of Polygon, and rely heavily upon many of the member methods of the base class.
 This helps avoid a lot of repetition and also allows for easy, clean and consistent coding within Game::Update() and Renderer::render() as the code in these methods can simply call the Update() and Draw() methods of these objects and leave the implementation to Polygon or an override in the derived classes.